 Books, Documents & Maps

-Selling, at their Carlisle Saleroom, some 12,000 books a year in single and multiple volume lots, the auctioneer's book department, headed by John Thomson, hold sales approximately every six weeks throughout the year, ranging from single volume consignments to entire collections and libraries.
+Selling, at their Carlisle Saleroom and to a worldwide audience with live internet bidding, some 12,000 books a year in single and multiple volume lots, the book department, headed by John Thomson, hold sales approximately every six weeks throughout the year, ranging from single volume consignments to entire collections and libraries.

 We like jargon and the links it generates, here are some examples that you may find in one of our book auction catalogues: